adam-poulton/slashdiablo-maphack/docs/Advanced-Item-Display.md

 ## Native ilvl display (as of BH 1.9.9)

 The item level is now displayed within the item properties.
 Similarly, affix level is shown for magic, rare, and crafted quality items.
 Affix level is only shown if it is different than item level.
-Additionally, the user must set "Advanced Item Display" and "Show iLvl" for these features to be active.
+Both are shown whenever "Advanced Item Display" is on.
 Below shows some rare gloves with item level and affix level display.

 ![image](https://user-images.githubusercontent.com/39288882/77383136-54b90400-6d3f-11ea-91d8-554a44c610a3.png)